 8. Use of the contingency will be reported to Cabinet as part of the quarterly budget monitoring report by the s151 officer.
-The s151 officer will liaise with the Finance portfolio holder and make proposals to Cabinet for virements from Contingency as appropriate.
+The s151 officer will liaise with the Portfolio Holder with responsibility for finance and make proposals to Cabinet for virements from Contingency as appropriate.